wvanbreukelen/ZermeloRoosterPHP/README.md

 Create a pull request if you like to contribute, or create an issue if you expercience any issues so I can help you out :)

+### Status

+Repo is maintained.
+Code should be working properly, if not, please create a issue.
+Latest release: v1.0.6

 ### License

 Using the MIT license.